OfficeDev/teams-toolkit-samples/notification-codespaces/README.md

 ## This sample illustrates
 - How to use Teams Toolkit build a notification app.
-- How to use [Codespaces](https://github.com/features/codespaces) to run and preview a message extension.
+- How to use [Codespaces](https://github.com/features/codespaces) to run and preview a message extension in Teams.

 ## Prerequisite to use this sample
 - A GitHub account which will be used to create a codespace with fully configured dev environments in the cloud.